aistra0528/Hail/README_EN.md

 ## Freeze

-Freeze is a word that describes the action of **forbid (immediately stop) apps when they are unnecessary (on-demand request)** to use the device in a better way, cut down the usage of ram and save power.
-User can also unfreeze them to revert to their original state.
+Freeze is a word that describes the action of **blocking (immediately stopping) apps when they are unnecessary (on-demand request)** to use the device in a better way, cut down on the usage of RAM and save power.
+Users can also unfreeze them to revert to their original state.

 In general, "freeze" means disable, but also Hail can "freeze" apps by hiding and suspending them.